IE-bank-team/ie-bank-infrastructure/modules/digital-twins/digital-twins-instance/endpoint--service-bus/README.md

 ### Parameter: `digitalTwinInstanceName`

 The name of the parent Digital Twin Instance resource.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string